 Did you know…

-As a rule of thumb, you will need to roast the turkey breast for about 20 minutes per pound if it is unstuffed.
+As a general rule of thumb, you will need to roast the turkey breast for about 20 minutes per pound if it is unstuffed.
 A stuffed turkey takes longer to roast than an unstuffed one.

 The turkey skin will turn a deep golden brown when it’s done.

-Insert the meat thermometer into the thickest part of the turkey breast.
+Insert the meat thermometer into the thickest part of the breast.
 We want the internal temperature to be 165°F to be considered done.
 Roast the turkey for longer if it does not reach this temperature, as it is unsafe to eat.

 How to rest and serve a turkey breast

-I do not like to cover my turkey breast with foil at this point because the steam can sometimes make the skin become soggy.
+I do not like to cover my turkey breast with aluminum foil at this point because the steam can sometimes make the skin become soggy.

 Erin’s Easy Entertaining Tips